sahanabalram/fridgegamejQuery/README.md

-# fridgegamejQuery
+# Fridge Magnet
-A Fridge game which would display the alphabet that is bring chosen by the user on the fridge like a magnet
+A Fridge game which would display the letter by an on-click event.

+## Author
+Sahana Balram